 There are also online consignment stores, where you can sell items directly yourself or ship them to the store, which will act as a middle-man.
 These often have similar brands and standards to brick-and-mortar consignment stores, but can be easier to sell to.

-Difference Between Thrift Stores And Consignment Stores
+Thrift Stores vs Consignment Stores

 A lot of people think thrift stores and consignment stores are the same, but they have a different business model and usually sell different types of goods.